Solar parks Den Helder

 What's going to happen?

-Approximately 1,800 panels will be installed on the wastewater treatment plant site, approximately 6,000 panels will be installed on the Oostoever site, and another approximately 7,500 panels will be installed along the Balgzand Canal.
-A total of approximately 15,300 solar panels.
+Approximately 1,100 panels will be installed on the wastewater treatment plant site, approximately 4,200 panels on the Oostoever site, and another approximately 6,900 panels along the Balgzand Canal.
+This brings the total to approximately 12,200 solar panels.

 For the solar park on the Oostoever site, we are taking into account air traffic to and from De Kooy Maritime Airport and Den Helder Airport (DHA).
 We have coordinated this with DHA, De Kooy Maritime Airport, the Ministry of Defense, and Rijksoverheid.
 As a result of this coordination, the design has been modified and a different type of solar panel will be used to prevent glare and dazzle.
 For the solar park along the Balgzand Canal, we are investigating which type of solar panel is most suitable for installation.